Gdalik/audiocomplib/README.md

 ### Real-Time Processing Example

 This example demonstrates real-time audio processing and playback using the `audiocomplib` and `pedalboard` libraries.
-It showcases how to automate the threshold and the make-up gain parameters of an audio compressor in real-time, gradually reducing the threshold during playback.
+It showcases how to automate the threshold and the make-up gain parameters of an audio compressor in real-time, gradually reducing the threshold during playback and increasing output gain to compensate the attenuation.

 The short version (to get the idea):